AndrewXu22/SR3/ReadMe.md

 Welcome to SR3: customizable recovery for stateful stream applications

-We list the requirements of test and steps of functionality
+We list the requirements of test and steps of functionality:

 Requirements
 (a) The system should be implemented upon multiple servers.
 We sugeest to use at least 5 servers/VMs/EC2 machines to deploy it